 This may be caused by genetic factors, infection prior to birth, brain injury at birth, brain infection, brain damage after birth or due to an unknown reason.
 Again, there is a significant list of associated conditions, perhaps the most well known being Down's syndrome.
 The effects may be far-reaching, with speech and communication problems which can result in (or be associated with) behavioural problems.
 Associated physical problems are common.
 The stigma attached to some of these conditions places an extra burden on a family which may be having to cope with significant stresses already.
 See 'Coping with disability and chronic illness', below.

-Management of a disability
+Treatment and management of a disability

 The development of the disabled child and future life chances, including those of siblings, are critically affected by the support and services received by the disabled child and their families during the early years following diagnosis.

 - The diagnosis is the first step to be considered in the management of these cases.
 A sensitive approach must be taken by a senior professional.
+Some children will never get a specific diagnosis and will have a more general description such as 'global developmental delay'.
+This can be very problematic for families as access to help such as benefits may be contingent on a named diagnosis.

 - Medical management may be at home, in the community or in the hospital environment.